Frank H. T. Rhodes Professor of Humane Letters

 - Ph.D., Yale University, 1988

 Cathy Caruth teaches in the Departments of English and Comparative Literature.
-She focuses on Romanticism, literary theory, and contemporary discourses on the annihilation and survival of language.
+She focuses on the languages of trauma and testimony, on literary theory, and on contemporary discourses concerning the annihilation and survival of language.
 Her most recent books are Literature in the Ashes of History (Hopkins, 2013) and Listening to Trauma: Conversations with Leaders in the Theory and Treatment of Catastrophic Experience (Interviews and Photography by Cathy Caruth) (Hopkins, 2014).

 Research and Teaching Interests